 These scholarships or awards are awarded to individuals by organizations and/or entities outside the institution.
-Non-institutional scholarships and/or awards will be credited to a student's account after funds have been received.
-All refund checks will be cut to students as stated by the award letter addendum.
+Organizations and/or individual recipients are responsible for notifying Clarendon College by August 1 in order for the award to be credited to the student's account in time for registration.
+Non-institutional scholarships and/or awards will be credited to a student's account only after there is a signed statement from the donor stating that payment will be made directly to the college.